SS Jeddah

 SS Jeddah was a British-flagged Singaporean-owned passenger steamship.
-It was built in 1872 in Dumbarton, Great Britain, especially for the Hajj pilgrim trade, and was owned by Singapore-based merchant Syed Mahomed Alsagoff.
-In 1880, the officers onboard the Jeddah abandoned it when it listed and appeared to be sinking, leaving more than 700 passengers aboard.
+It was built in 1872 in Dumbarton, UK, especially for the Hajj pilgrim trade, and was owned by Singapore-based merchant Syed Mahomed Alsagoff.
+In 1880, the officers onboard the Jeddah abandoned it when it listed and appeared to be sinking, leaving more than 900 passengers aboard.
 The event later inspired the plot of Joseph Conrad's novel Lord Jim.
 The vessel was retrieved and continued to sail, later being renamed Diamond.

 Incident

-On 17 July 1880, Jeddah left Singapore bound for Penang and subsequently Jeddah with 953 passengers – 778 men, 147 women, and 67 children – aboard.
+On 17 July 1880, Jeddah left Singapore bound for Penang (both Singapore and Penang were a part of the Straits Settlements), and subsequently Jeddah, then in the Ottoman Empire, with 953 passengers – 778 men, 147 women, and 67 children – aboard.
 It also had 600 tonnes of general cargo, mostly sugar, garron wood, and general merchandise.
 The passengers were Muslim pilgrims travelling to Mecca and Medina for pilgrimage.
 A nephew of the ship's owner, Syed Omar al-Sagoff (Arabic: سيد عمر السقاف Saiyid ʿUmar al-Saqqāf) was among the passengers.
 Its multinational crew included the captain (Joseph Lucas Clark), two European officers (the first mate, named Augustine "Austin" Podmore Williams, and the second mate), and a European third engineer.
 The captain's wife, who was also a European, was also aboard.

 On 3 August 1880, while off Ras Hafun in hurricane-force winds and heavy seas, the ship's boilers moved from their seatings.
 The crew used wedges to reseat the boilers.
 On 6 August, the weather worsened further and the wedges holding the boilers in place began to give way.
 Leaks developed and the ship was stopped to make repairs.
 Thereafter it proceeded slowly during the night of 6–7 August with only one boiler lit.
 However, the leaks increased and despite the efforts of the crew and passengers trying to bail out the water, it began to take on more water due to leaks in the supply lines in the bottom.
 It was again stopped for repairs, during which time it began to roll heavily, its boilers broke loose and all connection pipes were washed away, rendering its engines ineffective.
 Its crew rigged its sails to try to use wind power, but the sails blew away.

 On 7 August, while Jeddah drifted in the Indian Ocean off Socotra and Cape Guardafui, Captain Clark and most of the ship's officers and crew prepared to launch the lifeboats.
 Upon discovering this, the pilgrims, who until then were helping bail out water from the engine room, tried to prevent the crew from abandoning them.
 A fight ensued, resulting in a few of the crew falling overboard and drowning.